EladVaknin/Final_Project_autonomous_car/README.md

 ## Part 1 - Overview :

-The following review was written for the purpose of promotion And development of research in the field of autonomous vehicles, In the review, we will compare **ARCore** - a platform For building augmented reality experiences by Google and **RTAB map** - RGB-D based SLAM approach, stereo and Lidar Graph Closing detector.
+The following research is written for promotional purposes and the development of broader research in the field of autonomous vehicles.
+In the review we will compare **ARCore** - a platform For building augmented reality experiences by Google map and **RTAB map** - SLAM approach based on RGB-D, stereo and Lidar Graph
+Close detector.
+Goal - getting to know the platforms and the technology behind them.
+Conducting various experiments - in the light and in the dark, inside and outside.
-The goal - familiarity with the platforms and the technology behind it The same, advantages and disadvantages of each of the platforms, Knowledge of the hardware required for proper use of platforms And classifying the use of platforms as needed.
+Forming conclusions - advantages and disadvantages of each of the platforms.
+Using the appropriate and correct platform for part 2 of the project.

-**To the full review:** https://github.com/EladVaknin/Final_Project_autonomous_car/tree/main/Overview
+**For the full review -** https://github.com/EladVaknin/Final_Project_autonomous_car/tree/main/Overview

 ## Part 2 - Augmented Reality APP :